 Grandmother’s Bleeding Hearts

-That damn radio blasted day and night with church songs – she would sing with the announcer, blessing Jesus for everything, she had.
+Grandmother’s Bleeding Hearts: That damn radio blasted day and night with church songs – she would sing with the announcer, blessing Jesus for everything she had.

 Pray tell, what did she have?
-The same old Formica table, white with red-chipped paint, one over sized basin for a sink – soiled dish towels hanging, drying draped over one piece of wood.
+The same old Formica table, white with red-chipped paint, one over-sized basin for a sink – soiled dish towels hanging, drying draped over a piece of wood.

 praying out loud, half crying, saying – “Thanks, thanks.”